Mental image: Neural substrates of visual imagery

-Visual imagery is the ability to create mental representations of things, people, and places that are absent from an individual’s visual field.
+Visual imagery is the ability to create mental representations of things, people, and places that are absent from an individual's visual field.
 This ability is crucial to problem-solving tasks, memory, and spatial reasoning.
-Neuroscientists have found that imagery and perception share many of the same neural substrates, or areas of the brain that function similarly during both imagery and perception, such as the visual cortex and higher visual areas.
+Neuroscientists have found that imagery and perception share a number of the same neural substrates, or areas of the brain that function similarly during both imagery and perception, such as the visual cortex and higher visual areas.
 Kosslyn and colleagues (1999) showed that the early visual cortex, Area 17 and Area 18/19, is activated during visual imagery.
 They found that inhibition of these areas through repetitive transcranial magnetic stimulation (rTMS) resulted in impaired visual perception and imagery.
 Furthermore, research conducted with lesioned patients has revealed that visual imagery and visual perception have the same representational organization.
 This has been concluded from patients in which impaired perception also experience visual imagery deficits at the same level of the mental representation.

 Behrmann and colleagues (1992) describe a patient C.K., who provided evidence challenging the view that visual imagery and visual perception rely on the same representational system.
 C.K. was a 33-year old man with visual object agnosia acquired after a vehicular accident.
 This deficit prevented him from being able to recognize objects and copy objects fluidly.
 Surprisingly, his ability to draw accurate objects from memory indicated his visual imagery was intact and normal.
 Furthermore, C.K. successfully performed other tasks requiring visual imagery for judgment of size, shape, color, and composition.
 These findings conflict with previous research as they suggest there is a partial dissociation between visual imagery and visual perception.
 C.K. exhibited a perceptual deficit that was not associated with a corresponding deficit in visual imagery, indicating that these two processes have systems for mental representations that may not be mediated entirely by the same neural substrates.

 Schlegel and colleagues (2013) conducted a functional MRI analysis of regions activated during manipulation of visual imagery.
 They identified 11 bilateral cortical and subcortical regions that exhibited increased activation when manipulating a visual image compared to when the visual image was just maintained.
 These regions included the occipital lobe and ventral stream areas, two parietal lobe regions, the posterior parietal cortex and the precuneus lobule, and three frontal lobe regions, the frontal eye fields, dorsolateral prefrontal cortex, and the prefrontal cortex.
 Due to their suspected involvement in working memory and attention, the authors propose that these parietal and prefrontal regions, and occipital regions, are part of a network involved in mediating the manipulation of visual imagery.
 These results suggest a top-down activation of visual areas in visual imagery.